The

 We now see

-how today the whole system is basically a book-keeping
+how today the whole system is basically a book-keeping exercise

-their borrowers and depositors every day with relatively very
+borrowers and depositors every day with relatively very

 reserves of liquid assets.